weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <BiologyGenerativeSearchGroupedJson />

 :::tip Why is this useful?
-Generative search sends retrieved data from Weaviate to a large language model, or LLM.
+RAG sends retrieved data from Weaviate to a large language model, or LLM.
 This allows you to go beyond simple data retrieval, but transform the data into a more useful form, without ever leaving Weaviate.
 :::

 <hr/>